Dreaght/gpu-screen-recorder-ui/README.md

 * [GPU Screen Recorder](https://git.dec05eba.com/gpu-screen-recorder/)
 * [GPU Screen Recorder Notification](https://git.dec05eba.com/gpu-screen-recorder-notification/)

+## Program behavior notes
+At the moment different keyboard layouts are not supported.
+The physical layout of keys are used for global hotkeys.
+If your Z and Y keys are swapped for example then you need to press Alt+Y instead of Alt+Z to open/hide the UI.\
+If you experience this issue then please email dec05eba@protonmail.com to get it fixed.\
+This program has to grab all keyboards and create a virtual keyboard (`gsr-ui virtual keyboard`) to make global hotkeys work on all Wayland compositors.
+This might cause issues for you if you use input remapping software.
+If this is an issue for you then please email dec05eba@protonmail.com and an option to workaround the issue could be added.

 # License
 This software is licensed under GPL3.0-only.
 Files under `fonts/` directory belong to the Noto Sans Google fonts project and they are licensed under `SIL Open Font License`.